DevMountain/node-auth-afternoon/README.md

 ### Summary

 In this step, we are going to use the GitHub access token from the previous step to make calls to the GitHub API and star/unstar repos on the user's behalf.
 The access token we're using must be kept secure; we can't expose/use it on the client side so we use it from the server side.
+This is step 13 (red) in the diagram.

 ### Instructions